 While advances in transplant medicine gave urgency to the matter and were, historically, a central motivation for redefining death, they could never serve as its ultimate justification.
 If the neurological criterion were to be medically, ethically, and legally acceptable, its epistemic validity had to be grounded independently of any beneficial outcome.
 The recommendations of the Harvard Committee represented the first systematic attempt to provide this necessary grounding by ascertaining that the cessation of brain-stem activity was a medically sound basis for determining death.

 Philosophical considerations have, however, all but disappeared from the sphere of policy-making and lay perceptions of the matter.
 This may not be as surprising, considering the importance of a proper determination of death both legally––one would need to know when wills or life insurance policies can take effect––and emotionally: families would be better knowing when to enter grieving and cease expecting miracles.
 Yet, this very basic definition has never been entirely settled.
 While “Death” has been increasingly medicalized over the last two centuries (Bauman 1992), different ideas about its nature, including some not necessarily in line with the biological view (e.g., the presence of a “soul”) continue to coexist.
 Death remains at once a spiritual departure and a loss of physiological function, at once a social definition and a scientific fact.
 In similar lines, the intricacy f BD can be represented through several levels, each involving a different degree of consensus and epistemological complexity.
-The most abstract question demands a philosophical undertaking that would integrate consensual elements concerning the metaphysics of death (“what is death?”).
-Based on the extent to which one considers death to be socially constructed, this definition can be either one of plain biology or be open to pluralism of meanings.
+The most abstract question demands a philosophical undertaking that would integrate consensual elements concerning the metaphysics of death (“what is death?”)..
 The second level turns to philosophical and medical considerations to define the best criterion of death, as one or several measurable conditions.
 These could be irreversible loss of circulatory functions, or irreversible loss of spontaneous respiratory functions (“how does death present itself?”).
 Finally, there is the technical, or operational task of determining the best set of tests to ascertain death (“how can you assess death with the best accuracy?”)
 (Bernat et al. 1981; Khushf 2010).
 Thus, if death is defined as “the irreversible cessation of the integrated functioning of an organism as a whole,” the more essential ontological question of "what is death" would irreparably remain open (Khushf 2010).
 At the level of policy making, US committees as well as Israeli law chose to leave the first grade under-defined, and focus on more practical aspects of the definition of death, bracketing metaphysical considerations in view of gaining a broader basis for consensus.

 Death and Judaism